DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 #### Accredited provider filter

-The accredited providers’ filter shows all accredited providers in the service.
+The accredited providers’ filter shows all accredited ITT providers.

 If there are more than 15 accredited providers, we create a scrollable region and use JavaScript to add a search box.
 Typing in the search box updates the list below with accredited providers matching the search term.
 If there are no matches, the list is empty.